 We document new empirical facts on what kind of people selectively abstain in simultaneous elections.
 Using administrative data on voter turnout and characteristics from Swedish elections, we demonstrate that the phenomenon is associated with a set of socio-economic and demographic characteristics that are related to individuals' sense of civic duty to vote and informational costs of (not) voting.
+Naturally, this leaves room for further work on how other theories of voter turnout could help understanding selective abstention.

-Our results also have some practical implications.
+Our results have some practical implications.
 Voter turnout may come with wide-ranging electoral and policy consequences (Aggeborn 2016; Fowler 2013; Fujiwara 2015; Hansford and Gomez 2010).
-While we observe a relatively small turnout gap between national and local elections, it is worth noting that the difference in turnout rates could be pivotal for the outcomes of local elections.
-This may be crucial for both political representation and, consequently, policy outcomes (Folke 2014; Hyytinen et al. 2018).
-Knowing what type of citizens are more likely to abstain selectively can help designing policies intended to boost turnout.
+Similarly, the differences in turnout rates could be pivotal for the outcomes of local elections.
+In our context, close elections frequently happen within political parties (Folke, Persson, and Rickne 2016), between political parties (Folke 2014), and between party blocs (Pettersson-Lidbom 2008).
+Selective abstention can thus matter for representation and policy outcomes.

+Moreover, knowing what type of citizens are more likely to abstain selectively can help designing policies intended to boost turnout.
 For example, voters who have already born the cost of voting might be the easiest to persuade in get-out-the-vote experiments (Green and Gerber 2015).
 They should also be more likely to react to information on political platforms of candidates and other important topics which should help reduce the information costs associated with voting.